kgosse412/8_week_sql_challenge/Case Study #1 - Danny's Diner/README.md

 I solved this by:
 1. Using a join to connect the two tables
 2. Using SUM to add up the prices of the bought items
-3. Grouping the above by the customer
+3. Grouping the above by customer_id

 SQL Statement: